FREQUENTLY ASKED QUESTIONS

 What is the minimum stay?

-There is no minimum stay however most volunteers stay for at least two weeks, this allows them to really feel comfortable in the school and to gain as much as possible from their experience.
+There is no minimum stay however most volunteers stay for at least three weeks, this allows them to really feel comfortable in the school and to gain as much as possible from their experience.

 Do I need a visa?